Why should I use a consultant?

 - Provide National Disability Insurance Scheme (NDIS) Plan Management services

-- Assist you through NDIS Support Coordination / Coordination of Supports
+- Assist you through NDIS Support Connection / Coordination of Supports

-- Train families who wish to self-manage in NDIS Plan Management
+- Train those who wish to self-manage an NDIS Support Plan

-- Assist you to advocate for your child or family member
+- Advocate for you, your child or family member

 - Attend meetings with you